constableapp/iam_actions/README.md

+# THIS PROJECT HAS BEEN RETIRED AND ARCHIVED.
+IT IS NO LONGER MAINTAINED.

 # iam_actions

 `iam_actions` is a python module which contains a dictionary of AWS IAM information.
 Ideally, it is a complete catalog of all AWS services, actions, and resource types.
 The information is scraped from the AWS documentation pages.